richiesam7/database_ui/README.md

 ## Client architecture and stack
 TBA

-# Technology
+# Technology (v1)
 - Database - Postgre
 - Server - Golang
+- Processing - Redis, Microservices, gRPC
 - Client - Angular

-## Future implementations
-- Databases - Postgre, Oracle, My SQL
-- Server - Golang, Kotlin
-- Processing - Redis, Kafka, AWS services, gRPC
-- Client - Angular, React, Vue.js
 - Infrastructure - Docker, Kubernetes
+## Subsequent versions
+- Databases - Postgre, _Oracle, My SQL_
+- Server - Golang, _Kotlin_
+- Processing - Redis, Microservices, gRPC, _Kafka, AWS services_
+- Client - Angular, _React, Vue.js_
+- Infrastructure - Docker, Kubernetes

 ## Releases
 Expected release of v1 - August 2021
 ### What to expect
-make install - Gets anll dependencies and packages make start - Start containers and microservices required for the app make demo - sets up demo project with dummy data Access url from browser.
+make install - Gets anll dependencies and packages
+- make start - Start containers and microservices required for the app
+- make demo - sets up demo project with dummy data
+- Access url from browser.
 For example this url will show the details of a mobile phones from dummy data - http://localhost:1000/mobiles/111

 Version 2 - Dec 2021
 Reach out to me if you have any requirements or queries.